kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzle.md

 <aside class="notice">
 The ID returned by this function is required if you want to remove this listener later.
+In Javascript, the method returns the `Kuzzle` instance, so that it can be chained.
 </aside>

 ### addListener(event, listener)